scholarslab/makergrounds/makergrounds-map-readme.md

 # Makergrounds map documentation

-## uses mapbox with an access token
+## uses mapbox with an access token (generated from a personal mapbox account, but any token should suffice.)

 ### mapfiles/makergrounds-map-data.geojson
   * contains coordinate information for map markers (as well as marker styling)